Also known as: Osteoporosis - causes and Low bone density - causes

 Any treatment or condition that causes calcium or vitamin D to be poorly absorbed can also lead to weak bones.
 Some of these are:

 Talk to your health care provider about your risk for bone loss and osteoporosis.
-Find out how to get the right amount of calcium and vitamin D, what exercise or lifestyle changes you should do, and what medicines you may need to take.
+Find out how to get the right amount of calcium and vitamin D, what exercise or lifestyle changes are right for you, and what medicines you may need to take.

 - Review date: